Memorial Day: Veterans Inspire Mesothelioma Patients to Keep Fighting

 Veterans who have been diagnosed with asbestos-related diseases can apply for VA benefits.
 In fact, mesothelioma is now recognized as a service-connected medical condition by the Department of Veterans Affairs.
 Veterans may be eligible for disability compensation, life insurance, medical and pension, among other benefits.

 But be aware that the VA claims process can be complicated.
 Benefits are not guaranteed and may be denied for various reasons.
 Veterans must be able to trace their asbestos exposure to military service.
-Contact our Veterans Assistance Department for more information and free assistance with a claim.

 The court system may offer another option for veterans.
 They may be able to sue asbestos manufacturers and others who supplied the military with asbestos-containing materials.